ceejbot/community-and-you/community.md

 # [fit] Why are you here?

 ^ If you answer "to learn more about node", that's great.
-But it's not everything you could get from jsfest. hope to convince you.
+But it's not everything you could get from jsfest.
+Attendance is not sufficient.

 ---